Christof/tools/README.md

 - ncdu: Shows disk usage stats in a TUI
 - duf: Shows disk usage stats
 - ripgrep: Fast text search tool
+- fd: Find files by using a regex pattern.
+Similar to `find`, but faster and easier to use.
+Package name is `fd-find` in some distros.

 ## Network